Particular/docs.particular.net/samples/scaleout/senderside-and-distributor/sample.md

 ### Defer

-[Deferring a message](/nservicebus/messaging/delayed-delivery.md) to the local endpoint when processing a message sent via a Distributor, creates a pending timeout with destination set to the Distributor's queue.
+[Deferring a message](/nservicebus/messaging/delayed-delivery.md) to the local endpoint when processing a message sent via a Distributor creates a pending timeout with destination set to the Distributor's queue.
 When that timeout is due, the message is sent back to the Distributor.
 The Distributor then routes it to the first available worker.

 snippet: Defer

 ### ReplyTo

-Sending a message when processing a message sent via a Distributor, sets the [reply to](/nservicebus/messaging/routing.md#reply-routing) header to the Distributor's queue.
+Sending a message when processing a message sent via a Distributor sets the [reply to](/nservicebus/messaging/routing.md#reply-routing) header to the Distributor's queue.

 snippet: Reply